photo/developer/Readme.markdown

     vagrant box add photo http://photo-developer.s3.amazonaws.com/vagrant-photo-developer-1.0.box

 Next you'll need to decide which directory you want to set up your files in.
-We'll assume it's `%HOME%/dev`.
+We'll assume it's `%HOME%/dev/openphoto`.
 Open a terminal and `cd` into that directory and copy the contents of our [Vagrantfile](https://raw.github.com/photo/developer/master/vagrant/Vagrantfile) into it.

     curl -s https://raw.github.com/photo/developer/master/vagrant/Vagrantfile > Vagrantfile

+Also clone the frontend repository into this folder

+    git clone git@github.com:photo/frontend.git

+or most likely with your repository if you forked it on github

+    git clone git@github.com:<username>/frontend.git

 Now you can boot your VM and add a host entry pointing to itself.